mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 From MaxScale 2.3 onwards it is possible to specify secondary masters that the binlog router can use in case the connection to the default master fails.

-**Note:** This is _only_ supported for gtid based replication in conjunction with a Galera cluster and provided the following holds:
+**Note:** This is _only_ supported in conjunction with a Galera cluster and provided the following holds:
 * `@@log_slave_updates` is enabled on all servers,
 * all nodes in the Galera cluster have the *same* `server_id`, and
 * all nodes in the Galera cluster use the *same* basename for the